Eclipse001/SingleAudioFileClassification/README.md

 [modelPath] and [filePath] are the path to the trained model file and the path to the audio file to be processed.

-- The output will be print to stdour, and it will be either 0 or 1, 0 stands for "Good" audio file, 1 stands for "Bad" audio file.
+- The output will be print to stdout, and it will be either 0 or 1, 0 stands for "Good" audio file, 1 stands for "Bad" audio file.
 - If an 'unknown format" error message pops up during the process, this is probably due to sampling rate of a audio file is higher than 48K is not supported.
 In this case, try to uncomment all of the commented code and redo the process.